epicTCK/BottlesOfCokeBash/README.md

-# Bottles of Coke on the wall in Bash.
+# Bottles of $DRINK on the wall in Bash.
-99 bottles of beer (coke) in bash.
-This version only works on mac OS X. Great for pranks!
-run `chmod a+x pathToFile` to make executable.
+99 bottles of of whaterver you want in bash.
+This version only works on mac OS X. Great for pranks, or when you are bored run `chmod a+x pathToFile` to make executable.
 to run the program, type
-`./pathToFile`
+`./pathToFile drinkType`
 To make a command for this, run
 `nano ~/.bash_profile`
 then add
-`alias coke = './pathTo_BottlesOfCoke.sh'`
+`alias bottles = function _coke{./pathTo_BottlesOfCoke.sh  "$@";}`

-now type `coke` in the terminal and hit enter.
+now type `bottles drinkType` in the terminal and hit enter.
-Even funnier, go into automator and make it so that it runs everytime a folder is opened!